SadarSSI/WSLStartService/README.md

 For example: to connect some remote windows through an ssh tunnel to open an rdp session, a powershell, make ansible or use opensource programs like borgbackup to simply save data in a remote ssh repository.

- - Yes, it is better for me to add a few windows (not in a domain) with the simplicity of the tools found in linux
+ - Yes, it is preferable for me to connect a few windows (not in a domain) with the simplicity of the tools found in linux
  - Yes, I prefer an openssh in a linux wsl because the openssh windows 10 server does not provide access to a linux: just a bash shell